Sulawesi montane rain forests: Fauna

 The Bola Batu babirusa (Babyrousa bolabatuensis), known only from bones, is recognized as a separate species.
 No living individuals have been recorded, and the species may be extinct.

 The ecoregion is home to 168 bird species.
 19 species are endemic to the ecoregion, and another 23 are near-endemic.

 Protected areas

-A 2017 assessment found that 9,066 km², or 12%, of the ecoregion is in protected areas.
+A 2017 assessment found that 9,066 km^{2}, or 12%, of the ecoregion is in protected areas.

 Protected areas in or partly in the ecoregion include: